Suhas-Kadhane/my-salesforce-trail/README.md

-# 🚀 Salesforce Ecosystem Journey: Admin, Developer, and Beyond
+# 🚀 Salesforce Ecosystem Journey: Admin, Business Analyst, Developer, and Beyond

 Hi there! 👋
 This repository documents my **Salesforce learning journey**, covering everything from Trailhead modules to hands-on projects and practice org experiments.